amirsina-mandegari/gitlab-mcp-server/README.md

 # GitLab MCP Server

 Connect your AI assistant to GitLab.
-Ask questions like _"List open merge requests"_, _"Show me reviews for MR #123"_, or _"Find merge requests for the feature branch"_ directly in your chat.
+Ask questions like _"List open merge requests"_, _"Show me reviews for MR #123"_, _"Get commit discussions for MR #456"_, or _"Find merge requests for the feature branch"_ directly in your chat.

 ## Table of Contents